Mladenovac and Smederevo shootings

 On the evening of 4 May 2023, a shooting spree occurred in the villages of Dubona and Malo Orašje, between Mladenovac and Smederevo, Serbia.
 Armed with an automatic assault rifle, the shooter opened fire from a car, resulting in the deaths of nine individuals, including an off-duty police officer, and leaving thirteen others injured.
 The perpetrator, 20-year-old Uroš Blažić, fled the scene but was apprehended the next day near Kragujevac.

 Following the incident, Blažić's father, uncle, and first cousin were also taken into custody, facing charges related to criminal possession of a weapon.
 The uncle and first cousin were tried separately from the rest.
-First cousin was found guilty and sentenced to 18 months in prison, while uncle was acquitted.
+The first cousin was found guilty and sentenced to 18 months in prison, while the uncle was acquitted.
 Blažić's father was also found guilty and sentenced to 20 years in prison.

 Blažić was charged with murder, attempted murder, criminal possession of a weapon, kidnapping, and carjacking.
 On 12 December 2024 he was found guilty on all charges and was sentenced to 20 years in prison.

 This incident occurred one day after the Belgrade school shooting.
 Both shootings caused mass protests in Serbia.